ruflin/Elastica/README.md

 Compatibility
 -------------
-This release is compatible with all Elasticsearch 6.x releases.
+This release is compatible with all Elasticsearch 6.1 releases and onwards.
 It was tested with version 6.6.1.

 Contributing